 While Karpenter offers several benefits, it also has some limitations, including:

-- Inability to optimize spend based on existing commitments:
+- Does not optimize spend based on existing commitments:

-The configuration of Karpenter can be initially complex and may require significant technical knowledge and expertise.
+It can be initially complex to configure Karpenter, and may require significant technical knowledge and expertise.

 - Short notice for Spot Terminations:

-Karpenter’s spot functionality can only provide a short 2-minute warning before a spot instance terminates, which may not be sufficient time for some workloads to be optimally terminated and rescheduled.
+Karpenter relies on AWS’s 2-minute warning provided before a Spot instance terminates, which may not be sufficient time for some workloads to be optimally terminated and rescheduled.